-- (i) more than a total of 120 hours in any fortnight exclusive of any unpaid intervals for meals. - (ii) in any one day more than 12 hours, with a break of half an hour after each 5 1/2 hours worked; provided that every employee must have 10 hours off duty immediately after the working period is completed. - (iii) a roster of work which provides for more than 120 hours to be worked in any fortnight.
+- (i) more than a total of 120 hours in any fortnight exclusive of any unpaid intervals for meals. - (ii) in any one day more than 12 hours, with a break of half an hour after each five and one half hours worked; provided that every employee must have 10 hours off duty immediately after the working period is completed. - (iii) a roster of work which provides for more than 120 hours to be worked in any fortnight.

-13.3 Requirement to work reasonable additional hours
+8.3 Requirement to work reasonable additional hours

-- (a) An employer may require an employee to work reasonable additional hours at the rates of pay in this award. - (b) An employee may refuse hours of work which are unreasonable. - (c) In determining whether additional hours are reasonable or unreasonable the following must be taken into account: - (i) any risk to employee health and safety from working the additional hours: - (ii) the employee's personal circumstances including family responsibilities; - (iii) the needs of the workplace or enterprise in which the employee is employed;
+- (a) An employer may require an employee to work reasonable additional hours at the rates of pay in this award. - (b) An employee may refuse hours of work which are unreasonable. - (c) In determining whether additional hours are reasonable or unreasonable the following must be taken into account: - (i) any risk to employee health and safety from working the additional hours; - (ii) the employee's personal circumstances including family responsibilities;

-- (iv) whether the employee is entitled to receive overtime payments, penalty rates or other compensation for, or a level of remuneration that reflects an expectation of, working additional hours; - (v) any notice given by the employer of any request or requirement to work the additional hours; - (vi) any notice given by the employee of his or her intention to refuse to work the additional hours; - (vii) the usual patterns of work in the industry, or the part of an industry, in which the employee works; - (viii) the nature of the employee's role and level of responsibility; - (ix) whether the additional hours are in accordance with averaging terms included in a modern award or enterprise agreement that applies to the employee, or with an averaging arrangement agreed to by the employer and employee, in accordance with sections 63 or 64 of the Act; and - (x) any other relevant matter. - 13.4 Time must be computed from the time the employee is rostered or registers for duty, whichever is the later, and until the employee has been effectively released from duty.
+- (iii) the needs of the workplace or enterprise in which the employee is employed; - (iv) whether the employee is entitled to receive overtime payments, penalty rates or other compensation for, or a level of remuneration that reflects an expectation of, working additional hours; - (v) any notice given by the employer of any request or requirement to work the additional hours; - (vi) any notice given by the employee of his or her intention to refuse to work the additional hours; - (vii) the usual patterns of work in the industry, or the part of an industry, in which the employee works; - (viii) the nature of the employee's role and level of responsibility; - (ix) whether the additional hours are in accordance with averaging terms included in a modern award or enterprise agreement that applies to the employee, or with an averaging arrangement agreed to by the employer and employee, in accordance with ss.63 or 64 of the Act; and - (x) any other relevant matter. - 8.4 Time must be computed from the time the employee is rostered or registers for duty, whichever is the later, and until the employee has been effectively released from duty.

-13.5 Rostered days off (RDOs)
+8.5 Rostered days off (RDOs)

-- (a) Each full-time employee, in addition to days off elsewhere provided, is entitled to a rostered day off on the basis of one day for each month of employment (subject to suspension of the entitlement during any period of annual leave, personal/carer's leave, compassionate leave, workers compensation and long service leave, as elsewhere provided). - (b) RDOs must be taken by employees in accordance with the roster, but may be accumulated and taken consecutively in order to meet the requirements of work.
+(a) Each full-time employee, in addition to days off elsewhere provided, is entitled to a rostered day off on the basis of one day for each month of employment (subject to suspension of the entitlement during any period of annual leave, personal/carer's leave, compassionate leave, workers compensation and long service leave, as elsewhere provided).

+Formatting fixed (paragraph number dropped off, should be clause 8.5(b).

+(b) RDOs must be taken by employees in accordance with the roster, but may be accumulated and taken consecutively in order to meet the requirements of work.
 Alternatively, subject to mutual agreement in writing between the employer and an individual employee, any number of accrued rostered days off may be cashed out at the time the employee accesses annual leave.
+Any payment for a rostered day off will be at 20% of the applicable minimum weekly rate.

+Formatting fixed (paragraph number dropped off clause 8.5(b) to (f) renumbered as clause 8.5(c) to (g).

-Any payment for a rostered day off will be at 20% of the applicable minimum weekly rate. - (c) In the event that RDOs are accumulated, employees are entitled to one RDO for each month of employment on and after 2 months' employment provided that the maximum accumulation of RDOs will be 10 over a period of 10 months' employment, exclusive of periods of leave as provided. - (d) Employees must be paid for RDOs at 20 % of the applicable rate prescribed by clause 16.1. - (e) RDOs may be changed by agreement between the employer and the employee or, in the absence of agreement, by the giving of 48 hours' notice of the change.
+(c) In the event that RDOs are accumulated, employees are entitled to one RDO for each month of employment on and after two months' employment provided that the maximum accumulation of RDOs will be 10 over a period of 10 months' employment, exclusive of periods of leave as provided.